 Regarding the Duck River, the lowest wetted perimeter values (representing drought conditions) under Alternative B are predicted to decrease (relative to Alternative A) by an average of 0.9 ft in the summer and 0.4 ft in the winter (Table 8).
+However, as noted above in Section 3.3.3, the fluctuations would be within normal historical annual variation.
 During the summer period, deviations in wetted perimeter (relative to Alternative A) are predicted to occur >50% of the time across the five locations and winter deviations are predicted to occur between 1% to 9% of the time.

-Impacts to Listed Mollusks - As noted above, the IPaC query and TVA's Natural Heritage Database identified 31 species of mollusks as potentially occurring within the project area (Table 9).
-TVA has initiated consultation with USFWS under Section 7 of the ESA regarding potential impacts to the following freshwater mussel species: Birdwing Pearlymussel, Cracking Pearlymussel, Cumberland Moccasinshell (proposed), Cumberland Monkeyface, Cumberlandian Combshell, Fanshell, Fluted Kidneyshell, Littlewing Pearlymussel, Longsolid, Oyster Mussel, Pale Lilliput, Pink Mucket, Purple Cat's Paw, Rabbitsfoot, Rayed Bean, Ring Pink, Round Hickorynut, Salamander Mussel (proposed), Scaleshell Mussel, Sheepnose Mussel, Slabside Pearlymussel, Snuffbox Mussel, Spectaclecase, Tennessee Clubshell (proposed), Tennessee pigtoe (proposed), and Winged Mapleleaf.
+Impacts to Listed Mollusks - As noted above, the IPaC query and TVA's Natural Heritage Database identified 31 species of mollusks as potentially occurring within the project area (Table 10).
+TVA consulted with USFWS under Section 7 of the ESA regarding potential impacts to the following freshwater mussel species: Birdwing Pearlymussel, Cracking Pearlymussel, Cumberland Moccasinshell (proposed), Cumberland Monkeyface, Cumberlandian Combshell, Fanshell, Fluted Kidneyshell, Littlewing Pearlymussel, Longsolid, Oyster Mussel, Pale Lilliput, Pink Mucket, Purple Cat's Paw, Rabbitsfoot, Rayed Bean, Ring Pink, Round Hickorynut, Salamander Mussel (proposed), Scaleshell Mussel, Sheepnose Mussel, Slabside Pearlymussel, Snuffbox Mussel, Spectaclecase, Tennessee Clubshell (proposed), Tennessee pigtoe (proposed), and Winged Mapleleaf.
 These 26 mussels may potentially be affected by implementation of Alternative B, although such effects would be minor.
 As discussed below, Alternative B is expected to have no effect on five of the 31 mussel species.
+In November 2024, consultation with USFWS concluded with the Service's concurrence with the following TVA determinations.

-There would be no effects on five of the species listed on Table 9 because it is unlikely that they occur in the Duck River.
+There would be no effect on five of the species listed on Table 10 because it is unlikely that they occur in the Duck River.
 Three mussels (Cincinnati Riffleshell, Orangefoot Pimpleback, and Tubercled Blossom), are questionable as to their occurrence in the Duck River despite published records (Parmalee and Bogan, 1998; Isom and Yokley, 1968).
 A single 1885 record of Cincinnati Riffleshell is considered doubtful (Ahlstedt, pers. comm.
 2020), as is a single record of Tubercled Blossom (considered to be an Ohio River basin endemic) found by Herb Athearn (Ahlstedt, pers. comm.
 2020).
-Both Cincinnati Riffleshell and Tubercled Blossom are considered extinct, with Cincinnati Riffleshell last being seen alive at various locations in the late

-1800s and Tubercled Blossom last being seen alive in the Kanawha River, West Virginia, in 1969.
+Both Cincinnati Riffleshell and Tubercled Blossom are considered extinct, with Cincinnati Riffleshell last being seen alive at various locations in the late 1800s and Tubercled Blossom last being seen alive in the Kanawha River, West Virginia, in 1969.
 The Orangefoot Pimpleback specimen found below Columbia Dam in 1968 was likely a misidentification (Ahlstedt, pers. comm.
 2020).
-Turgid Blossom is also now considered extinct, with the last specimen observed alive in 1972 in the area that is now impounded by the Normandy Dam.
+Turgid Blossom is also now considered extinct, with the last specimen observed alive in 1972 in the area that is now impounded by Normandy Dam.
 Clubshell was dismissed because, though certain Tennessee clubshell (i.e., egg-shaped) specimens can have a superficial resemblance to Clubshell specimens, they are widely regarded as being unknown from the Duck River.

-Four of the 26 freshwater mussels (Littlewing Pearlymussel, Ring Pink, Scaleshell Mussel, and Sheepnose Musselare) are unlikely to be affected by Alternative B because records indicate that these species have been extirpated or have extremely low population numbers in the Duck River.
+Four of the 26 freshwater mussels (Littlewing Pearlymussel, Ring Pink, Scaleshell Mussel, and Sheepnose) are unlikely to be affected by Alternative B because records indicate that these species have been extirpated or have extremely low population numbers in the Duck River.